 What’s missing from my buyer’s journey?
 A conversation with sales.
 The very last person I wanted to talk to was a salesperson.

 It’s a trend that is increasingly pervasive across sales in a range of industries.
-Daniel Newman, of Millennial CEO published a post that cited data from Forrester Research about B2B buyers that makes this point clear:
+Data from Forrester Research about B2B buyers that makes this point clear:

 - Buyers have nearly made a decision by the time they talk to sales.
 “Today’s buyers might be anywhere from two-thirds to 90% of the way through their journey before they reach out to the vendor.”